-How will my details be updated?
+How will details about my child be collected and updated?

-You will be able to update most of your details via the registry website, and you can contact the registry team at any time if you need to amend any other information (for example if you have changed your name).
-The registry will automatically send you an email reminder a year after joining, asking you to check or update your details.
-If your email address stops working we will try to telephone you or send a letter to get an updated email contact for you.
-If you nominate your neuromuscular specialist we will also ask them to update your clinical information once a year.
+You will be able to update most of your child's details via the registry website, and you can contact the registry team at any time if you need to amend any other information.
+The registry will automatically send you an email reminder after a year asking you to check or update your child's details.
+If your email address stops working, we will try to telephone you or send a letter to get an updated email contact for you.
+If you nominate your child's neuromuscular specialist, we will also ask them to update your child's clinical information once a year.

-If you are unable to enter information to the registry yourself due to physical disability or lack of internet access for example, you can nominate a trusted family member, carer or friend to enter your answers for you, to pass on email messages etc. Please contact the registry team before signing up to learn more about this.
-The registry curator may also be able to provide assistance with this.
+If you are unable to enter your child's information to the registry yourself due to physical disability or lack of internet access for example, you can nominate a trusted family member, carer, or friend to enter the answers for you, to pass on email messages etc. Please contact the registry team before signing up to learn more about this.
+The registry curator may also be able to help with this.